-- PRELIMINARY DEBATES TO DETERMINE SEEDING IN THE SINGLE ELIMINATION BRACKET.
-All preliminary rounds may be preset (a schedule written prior to the beginning of the first round which is complete for all of the preliminary rounds) or some rounds (usually two) may be preset and the third round or any subsequent rounds may be power-matched (based on the record accumulated in the previous rounds). - Preset rounds.
+- PRELIMINARY DEBATES TO DETERMINE SEEDING IN THE SINGLE ELIMINATION BRACKET. (quarterfinals or semifinals) All preliminary rounds may be preset (a schedule written prior to the beginning of the first round which is complete for all of the preliminary rounds) or some rounds (usually two) may be preset and the third round or any subsequent rounds may be power-matched (based on the record accumulated in the previous rounds). - Preset rounds.
 In the preset rounds, in so far as possible, assign each team to opponents of different strengths.
 For example, a team listed first by its coach on the entry form should debate teams listed first, second and third by their coaches.
 If possible, no team should debate against another team from its own school, debate against the same team more than once, or repeatedly debate the same school during preset preliminary rounds. - Power-matched rounds.
 An individual with some debate tournament administration experience is required to set the power-match round, and extra time (approximately 30 minutes after all the ballots of the first few rounds are turned in) must be built into the schedule before the round to be power-matched.
-Power-matching is recommended when in a 3-preliminary round tournament the number of teams is greater than 12 and/or if the number of teams is greater than 20, and the elimination bracket is scheduled to begin at semifinals instead of quarterfinals.
+Power-matching is recommended when in a 3-preliminary round tournament the number of teams is greater than 12.
 A power-matched round pairs teams with equal records against one another.
 This means that undefeated teams debate other undefeated teams, teams with one win and one loss debate teams with the same record, and teams with two losses debate other teams with two losses.
 This method minimizes the number of undefeated teams that may not advance into the elimination round.